 Although loss of use insurance sounds like a good idea, it can be very difficult to collect on these policies because it’s not easy to prove to the insurance company that a horse is no longer useful for its specified purpose.
 Some policies also require that the owner euthanize the horse or turn it over to the insurance company in order to collect.

 6. Personal liability

+The last type of equine insurance is personal liability.
 Similar to the liability coverage in a homeowner’s policy, personal liability insurance protects you in the event your horse injures someone or damages property.